simoninireland/epyc/doc/hdf5labnotebook.rst

-So an ``epyc`` notebook containing a result set called "my_data" will give rise to an HDF5 file containing a group called "my_data", within which will be a dataset named by :attr:`HDF5LabNotebook.RESULTS_DATASET`.
+So an ``epyc`` notebook containing a result set called "my_data" will give rise to an HDF5 file containing a group called "my_data", within which will be a dataset named by :attr:`HDF5LabNotebook.RESULTS_DATASET` and possibly another dataset named by :attr:`HDF5LabNotebook.PENDINGRESULTS_DATASET`.
 There will also be a group named by :attr:`LabNotebook.DEFAULT_RESULTSET` which is where results are put "by default" (*i.e.*, if you don't define explicit result sets).